patterniha/MMDF/README.md

 the certificate must be "CA" and the certificate key-usages must include "Certificate Signing" and "CRL Signing".

 you must also specify the path to the certificate and its private key in the MMDF-config.

+if MMDF show inbound tls error: most likely you did not import the certificate correctly into the system/browser/MMDF-config.

 you can create self-signed-certificate with "openssl" commands or use online websites like: https://regery.com/en/security/ssl-tools/self-signed-certificate-generator and https://certificatetools.com.